tytydraco/yessleep/out/Does_anyone_else_read_way_too_many_reviews_before_buying_something_or_is_it_just_me.md

 I look through my recent purchases on every website and the same name keeps popping up: Jeremy M. Even with the second toaster I bought, he reviewed that.

-"Great toaster, especially if your first one is on the fritz!!
+"Great toaster, especially if the earlier one is on the fritz!!
 The clicking drives me NUTS!" - Jeremy M.

 This has to be some sort of fucked up coincidence.
 Out of total paranoia, I start looking up random items: paper towel holders, vacuums, baby gates.